EmmaTheMartian/ciln/readme.md

 git clone https://github.com/emmathemartian/ciln
 cd ciln

-# Build the Ciln executable and library, which compile and execute your build.c
+# Build the Ciln executable, which compiles and executes your build.c.
-cc -ociln ./main.c
+cc -ociln -I. ./main.c

-cc -olibciln.so -fPIC -shared ./ciln.c
+# Now build build.c.
+We do this manually since ciln.h isn't global yet.
+mkdir -p .ciln/
+cc -o.ciln/build -I. ./build.c

 # For installation, you have two options.
-You can either symlink the library and
+You can either symlink the library
-# executable to /usr/local/lib/ and /usr/local/bin/ respectively, or you can
+# and executable to /usr/local/include/ and /usr/local/bin/ respectively, or
-# directly copy them.
+# you can directly copy them.
 To symlink, use:
-sudo ./ciln symlink
+sudo ./.ciln/build symlink
 # and to copy:
-sudo ./ciln install
+# sudo ./.ciln/build install # TODO: IMPLEMENT
-# Symlinking allows you to update Ciln by `git pull`ing and rebuilding, i.e, you
+# Symlinking allows you to update Ciln by `git pull`ing and rebuilding, i.e,
-# can maintain an up-to-date and from-source distribution of Ciln easily.
+# you can maintain an up-to-date and from-source distribution of Ciln without
+# needing to re-install.
 ```

 ## Usage